They remembered that God was their rock, God most high, their redeemer. Psalm 78:35

 - Travel at your own pace.
-If you are walking faster than the person in front of you, it is okay to pass him/her.
+If you are walking faster than the person in front of you, it’s okay to pass him/her.
 If you are walking slower than the person behind you, simply step to the side and let him/her pass you.

-For information on how to build a Prayer Path, contact Claire at email@example.com.
+For more information on the Prayer Path, contact Claire at email@example.com.

 Cleaning Out The Space

 The Amazing Volunteers

 Digging Out The Boulder For The Right Entrance Pillar